shloknatarajan/cs224w-project/README.md

 ## Key Features

 - **No Data Leakage**: The graph is constructed using only training edges to prevent information leakage
-- **Random Node Features**: Uses random, non-trainable node features to prevent memorization
+- **Learnable Node Embeddings**: Uses trainable embeddings for stable feature learning
+- **Early Stopping**: Validation-based early stopping to prevent overfitting
 - **Comprehensive Logging**: Results are logged to timestamped files in the `logs/` directory
 - **GPU Support**: Automatically uses CUDA if available, falls back to CPU otherwise
+- **Batch Normalization & Dropout**: Regularization techniques for better generalization

 ## Dataset